Devostated/HLAE-CoordIO/README.md

 ## Download

-The download can be found on the [Release](https://github.com/Devostated/HLAE-CoordIO/releases) page
+The download can be found on the [Release](https://github.com/Devostated/HLAE-CoordIO/releases) page.

 ## Functions
 * Sidepanel (Press N)